kikivanrongen/ReproducibilityBlog/index.markdown

 ## Reinforcement Learning
 *Reinforcement learning* (RL) is a field in Artificial Intelligence (AI) that is concerned with agents interacting with their environment.
 An agent could be a robot in a maze, a player in a computer game, a programme in an automatic trading system, and many more things.
 In RL, there is a typical way of modelling the world.
 The environment of the agent is subdivided in *states*.
 A state can be observed by the agent, and it should contain all the information that the agent needs to base her decisions on.
 In every state, the agent can take some *actions*.
 The agent bases her actions on her *policy*, this is a function that says how probable it is for the agent to take an action in a state.
 Once the action is taken, the agent moves to a different state.
 She also receives a *reward*, which indicates how valuable the action was.
 The state and reward that are caused by the action do not need to be deterministic.
 If the agent takes the same action in the same state at a later point in time, the outcome may be different.
 Typically, agents get the opportunity to interact with the exact same environment multiple times.
 One interaction might end after a time limit, or when some goal is reached.
 The interaction is called an *episode*.

-In table **TABLENR**, you can see an overview of the different concepts and the symbol that represents them.
-In figure **FIGNR** you can see a diagram of the described process.
-Take a look at [**this link**] if you want to read more about these concepts.
+In the table below you can see an overview of the different concepts and the symbol that represents them.

 | **RL concept** | **Symbol** |
 |-|-|